 The results of past inspections, event evaluations, and inspector and management reviews should be used to schedule and determine the focus of planned inspections at each vendor facility.

-Refer to the Vendor Inspection Program Plan for additional guidance on the process used by the Vendor Inspection COE for the selection of vendors.
+Refer to the Vendor Inspection Program Plan for additional guidance on the process used by the Vendor Inspection COE for the selection of vendors for inspection.

 06.02 Inspection Emphasis.
 Inspection emphasis is placed on implementation of the processes employed by vendors during the design, fabrication, and testing of basic components.
 The inspectors will verify through sampling that the vendor’s quality processes meet applicable industry codes, standards, and regulatory requirements.